StephenDsouza90/StephenDsouza90/README.md

 # 👋 Hi, I'm Stephen Dsouza

 ## 🚀 About Me
-I'm a passionate **Backend Engineer** with a knack for transforming ideas into scalable and reliable products that deliver real value.
-I specialize in **Python** and **Go**, and I’m always on the lookout for opportunities to learn and grow.
+Engineer at heart who loves building fast, reliable, and scalable backend systems.
+I work mostly with Python and Go, and I’m especially drawn to clean APIs, data-driven products, and learning from great teams.
+Driven by curiosity, quality, and meaningful impact.

 ## 🌱 Tech Stack
 - **Programming Languages**: Python, Go